Skip to content

 “I can easily enroll any supported PC into the windows autopilot and have zero touch enrollment where the user gets the device and logs in.” - ProfessorBlak

 In the end, there is no clear winner or loser in the Mac vs. PC debate.
-Instead, the ideal solution boils down to which option better meets your needs.
-If you choose to go the Apple route, SimpleMDM will help you manage devices and stay on top of updates.
+Instead, the ideal solution boils down to which option better meets your needs and personal preference.
+If you choose to go the Apple product route, sign up for a free trial of SimpleMDM to see how it helps you manage devices and stay on top of updates.
 Prefer PCs?
-PDQ Deploy and Inventory cover your patch management needs.
+Take advantage of a free trial of PDQ to start tackling your patch management needs.

 Navigating the latest in IT can be difficult, but you never have to go it alone.
-The PDQ blog and YouTube channel are here to provide insight, advice, and sympathy.
+The PDQ blog and the PDQ YouTube channel are here to provide insight, advice, and sympathy.

 Meredith Kreisa headshot